We've all heard the sensational stories about coupon clipping shoppers getting fantastic deals at the store.

 - Blinkie machines and tear pads: Watch for the little blinking machines that spit out coupons or tear pads that are attached to the grocery store shelf with coupons for use with items found at that location.
 Just be sure to remember to hand them over at the checkout counter to receive the discount.

 - Peelies and wine tags: Peelies are sticker coupons found attached to products that can be peeled off and redeemed immediately.
-Wine tags are the doorknobhanger-like cards that are placed over the neck of many bottled products, not just wine.
+Wine tags are similar to doorknob hanger cards that are placed over the neck of many bottled products, not just wine.
 Like blinkies and tear pads these are convenient and immediate, if they actually get redeemed.
 Be sure that you hand them to clerks to get the discount.
 Some clerks are more alert than others about looking for and crediting these coupons.
 It's frustrating to get home and find unused in-store coupons still attached to products.
 If that happens, take the coupon, along with the receipt to the service center for reimbursement on your next visit to that store.

 - Catalinas: Named after the company that developed the technology, Catalinas are coupons that print off with your cash register receipt.
 Catalinas are usually for items you have purchased in the past, which makes them particularly useful since you are likely to buy that product again.
 They cannot be applied to current purchases, but can be redeemed at future visits to the same store.
 Watch for expiration dates as they tend to be short term.